Code Like a Girl recently met up with the two founders and data scientists of DataMinds, Jessica Hill and Karina Samsonova.

 We don’t want to see a brilliant marketer or strategist spending six hours of their day wrangling data or in miscommunications with different departments over what data points they need for what purpose.
 This creates barriers.
 If we can make it an enjoyable process where you click a button and get this amazing visualisation that you can then drill down into and have some ideas about what else to look at and create meaningful conversations and grow and change and do cool stuff then that is what we aim to do.

 Thank you Jess and Karina for spending the time to chat to Code Like a Girl.
-Make sure you check out the work they do at DataMinds.
+Follow them on instagram at @datamindsau

 Want to be part of building a better world and driving gender diversity in tech in Australia?Partnership info